QuantEcon/continuous_time_mcs/_sources/markov_prop.md

 The examples we have focused on so far are special cases of Markov processes with constant jump intensities.

-This processes turn out to be very representative (although the constant jump intensity will later be relaxed).
+These processes turn out to be very representative (although the constant jump intensity will later be relaxed).

 Let's now summarize the model and its properties.